miller-cerna-laskowski-morris-eyring/anomaly-group-project/Readme.md

 ##### Plan -> Acquire
 > - Store functions that are needed to acquire data from the database server; make sure the acquire.py module contains the necessary imports for anyone with database access to run the code.
 > - The final function will return a pandas DataFrame.
-> - Import the acquire function from the acquire.py module and use it to acquire the data in the final Study Notebook.
+> - Import the acquire function from the acquire.py module and use it to acquire the data in the final notebook.
 > - Complete some initial data summarization (`.info()`, `.describe()`, `.value_counts()`, etc.).
 > - Plot distributions of individual variables.
 ___

 ##### Plan -> Acquire -> Prepare/Wrange
 > - Store functions needed to wrangle the data; make sure the module contains the necessary imports to run the code.
 The final functions (wrangle.py) should do the following:
-    - Split the data into train/validate/test.
+    - Since there is no modeling to be done for this project, there is no need to split the data into train/validate/test.
     - Handle any missing values.
     - Handle erroneous data and/or outliers that need addressing.
     - Encode variables as needed.
     - Create any new features, if made for this project.
-> - Import the prepare functions from the wrangle.py module and use it to prepare the data in the final Study Notebook.
+> - Import the prepare functions from the wrangle.py module and use it to prepare the data in the final notebook.
 ___

 ##### Plan -> Acquire -> Prepare -> Explore
-> - Answer key questions, my hypotheses, and figure out the features that can be used in a classification model to best predict the target variable, has Earthlike planet (or not).
+> - Answer key questions, our hypotheses, and figure out the features that can be used in answering key questions.
-> - Run at least 2 statistical tests in data exploration.
-Document my hypotheses, set an alpha before running the tests, and document the findings well.
-> - Create visualizations and run statistical tests that work toward discovering variable relationships (independent with independent and independent with dependent).
-The goal is to identify features that are related to Earthlike planets (the target), identify any data integrity issues, and understand 'how the data works'.
+> - Create visualizations that work toward discovering variable relationships (independent with independent and independent with dependent).
+The goal is to identify anomalies in curriculum logs, identify any data integrity issues, and understand 'how the data works'.
 If there appears to be some sort of interaction or correlation, assume there is no causal relationship and brainstorm (and document) ideas on reasons there could be correlation.
-> - Summarize my conclusions, provide clear answers to my specific questions, and summarize any takeaways/action plan from the work above.
+> - Summarize conclusions, provide clear answers to specific questions, and summarize any takeaways/action plan from the work above.
 ___

 ##### Plan -> Acquire -> Prepare -> Explore -> Model
-> - Feature Selection and Encoding: Are there any variables that seem to provide limited to no additional information?
-If so, remove them.
-Also encode any non-numerical features of signifigance.
-> - Establish a baseline accuracy to determine if having a model is better than no model and train and compare at least 4 different models.
-> - Train (fit, transform, evaluate) multiple models, varying the algorithm and/or hyperparameters you use.
-> - Compare evaluation metrics across all the models you train and select the ones you want to evaluate using your validate dataframe.
-In this case we used Precision (Positive Predictive Value).
-> - Based on the evaluation of the models using the train and validate datasets, choose the best model to try with the test data, once.
-> - Test the final model on the out-of-sample data (the testing dataset), summarize the performance, interpret and document the results.
+> - This project does not contain any modeling.
 ___

 ##### Plan -> Acquire -> Prepare -> Explore -> Model -> Deliver
-> - Summarize my findings at the beginning like I would for an Executive Summary.
+> - Summarize findings at the beginning like we would for an Executive Summary.
-> - Walk the management team through the analysis I did to answer my questions and that lead to my findings.
+> - Walk team through the analysis we did to answer questions which lead to findings.
 (Visualize relationships and Document takeaways.)
-> - Clearly call out the questions and answers I am analyzing as well as offer insights and recommendations based on my findings.
+> - Clearly call out the questions and answers we are analyzing as well as offer insights and recommendations based on findings.

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>